 I’m both.
-I’ve had 3 dogs, and 8 cats so far.
-(Currently 5 indoor cats, 1 outdoor cat, 0 dogs) Trying to convince the hubs we need another dog, but he’s still trying to get over the loss of both of our Labs last year…
+I’ve had 5 dogs, and 8 cats so far.
+(Currently 5 indoor cats, 1 outdoor cat, 2 dogs) Trying to convince the hubs we need another dog…

 My favorite season is Fall.
 It’s the most comfortable here in Central California.
 The warmth of Summer starts to taper off but the freezing (for me anything under 65 is freezing) hasn’t started yet.

 I love Blue ink I think its prettier on the page.
 It’s a weird thing, but I don’t like to write in black ink.
 I like the gel rollerballs the best because they seem the smoothest to glide across the paper and as a lefty; I tend to press down hard.

 An insatiable reader of all genres since her childhood, Dawn is a globetrotter hungry to discover new places and experience unique adventures.
 She can be found indulging in her husband’s first love of summer camping in the mountains or luxuriating on the open seas while cruising to exotic destinations during the frigid winter months.